 Nasir al Mulk Mosque – Pink Mosque

 This one is an absolute must and has to be part of your Iran travel itinerary – the Nasir al Mulk Mosque or also known as ‘Pink Mosque’.
-The Pink Mosque features stunningly with tiles decorated arches and stained glasses that reflect onto the carpet most amazingly.
+The Pink Mosque features stunningly decorated tiles, arches and stained glass that reflect onto the carpet most amazingly.
 It’s like stepping into a Kaleidoscope.

 Try to visit early morning, ideally on a weekday!